 The success of that initial building lead the owners to hire another architectural duo, Holabird and Roche, to extend the building to take up the whole block.
 This time though, they took full advantage of the steel frame structures which had revolutionized architecture in the 1890’s.
 The relatively-small cost and size of the steel framework allows the southern half of the building the feature more interior space.

-The Monadnock Building Over History
+The Monadnock Building Since the 1890s

 The Experience of the Monadnock Today